learn-video/rtmp-live/README.md

 You can try the API using the VSCode [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
 Open the [api.http file](api.http)

-The API counts with three routes:
+The API has three routes:

 * GET [`/authorize`](http://localhost:9090/authorize) - used to authorize RTMP ingest
 * POST [`/streams`](http://localhost:9090/streams) - report live streaming content